scalar-labs/kelpie/README.md

 [![Build Status](https://github.com/scalar-labs/kelpie/workflows/Kelpie/badge.svg)](https://github.com/scalar-labs/kelpie/actions)

 # Kelpie
-## What is Kelpie?
+## What is Kelpie ?
 Kelpie is a simple yet general framework for running end-to-end testing such as system verification and benchmarking.

-Kelpie executes a *job*.
-This job is a set of *processes*.
-This process is a set of operations.
-Kelpie loads multiple *modules* called `PreProcessor`, `Processor`, `PostProcessor`, and `Injector`, then makes them execute each process.
+Kelpie executes a work called *job*.
+A job is composed of a set of *processes*, and a process is composed of a set of operations, and an operation is a minimum unit of work in Kelpie.
+At the current version, a job is composed of pre-defined processes such as pre-process, process and post-process.
+The job model is usually expressive enough to abstract various kind of testing such as benchmarking and verification.

-For example, if you try to benchmark updating records in a database, the pre-process is required to insert initial records before benchmarking.
-The main process of the benchmark is issuing a lot of update operations concurrently.
-It's not always a single request.
-Sometimes, an operation is a series of requests like a transaction that is composed of read requests and update requests.
-Finally, the post-process is to output the throughput or the number of requests.
+Let's think about how a benchmark for a database can be abstracted with the Kelpie job model as an example.
+A benchmark usually has 3 steps; a data loading step where required initial data set is loaded, an actual benchmarking step where the performance is measured, and a reporting step where the benchmark results are summarized and reported.
+With Kelpie, a benchmark can be modeled as a job and each step can be modeled as pre-process, process and post-process respectively.

 ## How Kelpie works
-Kelpie is composed of a framework that orchestrates a test and takes care of process management such as concurrent execution, and a test that is run by the framework.
+Kelpie is composed of a framework that orchestrates a job and takes care of execution of processes, and a job that is executed by the framework.
-As the following diagram shows, a test in Kelpie has 3 steps; pre-process, process and post-process, which run in a sequential order.
-A test can also have an injection step that runs in parallel with the processing step.
-The behavior of each step can be described by implementing the corresponding modules called `PreProcessor`, `Processor`, `PostProcessor` and `Injector` respectively.
+As the following diagram shows, Kelpie executes a job by executing pre-process, process and post-process in a sequential order.
+A job can also have an injection process that is executed in parallel with the execution of process.
+Each process can be implemented with the corresponding modules called `PreProcessor`, `Processor`, `PostProcessor` and `Injector` respectively.

 <p align="center">
   <img src="doc/kelpie.png" width=450px>